Pacific Northwest National Laboratory Analytical Chemist in RICHLAND, Washington

 - BS/BA with 2 years experience, MS/MA/PhD and 0 years of experience in Analytical Chemistry, Geochemistry, Radiochemistry, Nuclear Engineering, or related technical field.

-BS/BA with 2 years of experience MS/MA with 0 years of experience PhD with 0 years of experience
+- BS/BA with 5 years of experience MS/MA with 3 years of experience PhD with 1 year of experience in Analytical Chemistry, Geochemistry, Radiochemistry, Nuclear Engineering, or related technical field.

 Position requires technical contributions to projects in national and homeland security, nuclear nonproliferation, nuclear material detection and characterization, environmental monitoring, beginning to build a professional reputation for technical expertise.
 Independent contributor to projects and/or major project tasks; may have minimal-to-no oversight, independently completing reoccurring assignments, exercising limited judgment on work details.